NnekaAsuzu/nnekaasuzu.github.io/index.md

 I thrive on uncovering insights from complex datasets, validating ideas through evidence-driven analysis, and designing solutions that are both technically sound and practical to use.

-I am passionate about making data science **accessible, impactful, and results-focused**—balancing technical rigor with real-world usability.
+I am passionate about making data science accessible, impactful, and results-focused, balancing technical rigor with real-world usability.

 ---